postsharp/Metalama.Documentation/content/conceptual/aspects/templates/template-overview.md

 ## Scopes of code

-T# templates are a mix of _compile-time_ and _run-time_ expressions and statements.
+T# templates mix _compile-time_ and _run-time_ expressions and statements.
 Compile-time expressions and statements are evaluated at compile time in the compiler (or at design time in the IDE when you use the Diff Preview feature) and result in the generation of other run-time expressions.

-Metalama analyzes T# and separates the compile-time part from the run-time part by applying a set of inference rules.
+Metalama analyzes T# and separates the compile-time part from the run-time part by applying inference rules.
 Compile-time expressions and statements often start with the `meta` pseudo-keyword. <xref:Metalama.Framework.Aspects.meta> is actually a static class, but it is useful to think of it as a kind of magic keyword that means that it starts a compile-time expression or statement.

 A fundamental concept in Metalama is that every type in your source code belongs to one of the following _scopes_:

 ### Run-time code

-_Run-time code_ is the code that you are used to: it compiles to a binary assembly and typically executes on the end user's device.
+_Run-time code_ is the code you are used to: it compiles to a binary assembly and typically executes on the end user's device.
 In a project that does not reference the [Metalama.Framework](https://www.nuget.org/packages/Metalama.Framework) package, all code is considered run-time.

 The entry point of run-time code is typically the _Program.Main_ method.